Readri205/MS4_shopfront/README.md

   - V21.2 Return to relative
   - V21.3 Debug and secret key removed
   - V21.4 Add and amend content for readme
+  - V21.5 Add test images and file for readme

   ***